janEbert/immo-search/README.md

 ### Temporary

+1. Navigate to `about:debugging#/runtime/this-firefox`.
-Navigate to `about:debugging#/runtime/this-firefox` and select "Load Temporary Add-on...".
-Then select the [manifest.json](./manifest.json) file in this repository's root.
+2. Select "Load Temporary Add-on...".
+3. Then select the [manifest.json](./manifest.json) file in this repository's root.

 ### Persistent